Jaws (video game): Gameplay

 Killing a specific number of smaller sharks will trigger a bonus game.
-In this bonus game, an airplane travels back and forth in a side-view perspective and drops cannonballs on jellyfish, which assume formations and movement patterns similar to the enemies in the Challenge Stage of Galaga.
+In this bonus game, an airplane travels back and forth in a side-view perspective and drops cannonballs on jellyfish, which assume random formations and movement patterns.
 Players can adjust the speed of the airplane, depending on what direction it is traveling.
 The player is rewarded the number of conch shells equivalent to the number of jellyfish killed divided by three, rounded down.
 Hitting all the jellyfish awards 10,000 bonus points.
 An extra life is awarded for every 30,000 points.

 The player can also find a submarine which appears at random places in the game map.
 The submarine is an upgrade with two weapons (torpedoes and depth charges) and much less inertia than the diver.
 The submarine is fragile, however, and one collision with an enemy will destroy it and release the diver (although this will not kill the diver).

 Once Jaws' health has been reduced in the side-view encounter, the game changes to a "first person" view of the player's boat.
 Players are given three charges for their strobe device to force Jaws to breach the water's surface.
 Timing is essential in order to force Jaws to breach at the proper distance from the bow of the boat.
 Players can also jut the bow of their boat forward at any time.
 In order to fully defeat Jaws, the player must jab it with the boat's bow at the proper distance when it breaches from the strobe device.
 This can be quite difficult and requires much patience.
 Jaws makes random movements backward, forward and side-to-side which makes for a difficult final kill.